 Nutrition

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
-If you want to republish this recipe please do not list instructions, instead link directly back to this post.
+Do not publish this recipe without prior consent.
+If you want to reference this recipe, please link directly back to this post.

 This looks delicious!
 So, is my understanding of the siding recipe correct?
 I’m just supposed to gather all the ingredients for the stuffing, and wrap them in the turkey breas?
 Or am I supposed to follow the stuffing recipe to a certain point?